 Skin cancer is the most common form of cancer in the United States and involves abnormal growths of skin cells that can form anywhere on the body, but most frequently appear on skin that is exposed to the sun.
 There are more than a million new cases of skin cancer in the US each year.
 Although most cases of skin cancer can be successfully treated, it is still important to keep skin safe and healthy and try to prevent this disease.

-» Click here to learn more about Skin Cancer prevention, detection and treatment.
+» Learn more about skin cancer prevention, detection, and treatment.

 Moles & Birthmarks